irzinfante/wfc4j/README.md

     - [Euclidean (planar grid)](examples/2-dimensional-euclidean.md)
     - [Toroidal (toroidal grid)](examples/2-dimensional-toroidal.md)

-## Contributing

-Contributions to the ```wfc4j``` library are welcome!
-If you encounter any issues or have ideas for improvements, please submit them in the issue tracker of the repository.

-If you want to contribute code, please fork the repository, create a new branch for your changes, and submit a pull request when you're ready.

 ## License

-Copyright (C) 2023 Iker Ruiz de Infante Gonzalez iker@irzinfante.eu
+Copyright (C) 2023-2024 Iker Ruiz de Infante Gonzalez iker@irzinfante.dev

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+See the GNU Affero General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
+You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-[LICENSE](LICENSE) contains a copy of the full GPLv3 licensing conditions.
+[LICENSE](LICENSE) contains a copy of the full AGPLv3 licensing conditions.

 ## Acknowledgments